Promoting the Active Participation of Diverse Human Resources

 And check out a roundtable discussion with employees who have worked in Asian countries in the Tokyo Century News article entitled “Realities of Working as an Expatriate: Four Young Employees Share Their Overseas Experience.”

-Promoting Employment of Disabled Persons
+Promoting Employment of Persons with Disabilities

 Relevant links